gannonprudhomme/Desktop-Control-Tablet/README.md

 ## Set up and usage
 1) Install npm and nircmd on your PC
-2) After cd'ing into the repo, run npm install to install all of the relevant packages
+2) After entering repo folder, run ```npm install``` to install all of the relevant packages
-3) Set the IP of your main computer in the files
+3) Set the local IP of your main computer in the `host-ip` field of ```view-settings.json```.
+To find your local IP, run IPCONFIG or your systems equivalent, or go to [whatismyip.com](www.whatismyip.com).
+4) Optionally, in ```view-settings.json``` swap out the included modules that you want to use by first adding/removing their id's in the `modules` array, then by adding/removing their information in `currentModules`.
-4) Connect to http://IP/ on the Pi
+4) Connect to http://{LOCAL_IP}/tablet in Chromium on your Pi/device
-5)
+5) On first launch, you will be redirected to authenticate with Spotify.
+If you do not have a Spotify account and/or want to disable Spotify integration, set `"music-service":"spotify"` to `"music-service": "nil"`.

 ## How to add a module
 1) Create a view file(.pug), and optionally a .js, .css and settings(.json) file in their respective folders